 Students are expected to attend all classes.
 If an absence is necessary, the student is responsible for reporting the reason to the instructor; in such cases, each instructor will take whatever action he or she deems necessary.
 Faculty members will make their absence policies clear to the students enrolled in their classes in writing and within the first week of the semester.
+Failure to attend classes during the first week of the semester will result in administrative withdrawal from the course.

 Penalties for excessive absences in each course are set at the beginning of each semester by the faculty member teaching that course.
-Students with excessive absences in a class may receive a grade of F for the course.
+Students with excessive absences in a class may receive a grade of F for the course and may imperil their financial aid.